 There are many small business marketing myths that continue to be peddled online.
-Perhaps the myths are simply perpetuated by those who know no better.
-Or it could be more sinister and based on vested interest.
+Perhaps the myths come from those who know no better.
+Or it could be based more on the vested interests involved.
 Whatever the reason any small business falling for the hype is likely to end up out of pocket for no real return.

 Myth1 – All I Need Is a Business Website!

-Many businesses believe that all they really need for the enquiries to roll in is a professional business website.
-While there is certainly a credibility issue if a prospect types in the business name and no website is found investing in a new website build is not necessarily the best use of resources.
+Many businesses believe all they really need to get more customers is a professional business website.
+There certainly is a credibility issue if a prospect types in the business name and no website is found but investing in a new website build is not necessarily the best use of resources.